 Some registered managers and their senior teams may be delegated to in order to perform delegated healthcare activity within their roles.
-Registered managers are sometimes regulated healthcare professionals who may be delegating within their own organisations and may be delegated to by a regulated healthcare professional outside of their organisation.
+Registered managers who are regulated healthcare professionals may be delegating to care workers within their own organisations and may be delegated to by a regulated healthcare professional outside of their organisation.